guildai/guild.ai/pages/docs/start.md

   training results
 - View and compare results

-Guild provides *a lot more* functionality on top of this core.
-Select one of the links below to learn more!
+Guild provides *a lot more* functionality on top of this core --- see the links below to learn more!

 ## Next steps